ksator/event_driven_automation_with_a_TIG_stack/README.md

 - https://github.com/ksator/telegraf_with_snmp_mib
 - https://github.com/ksator/junos_monitoring_with_a_TIG_stack

+# requirements to use this repository

-# requirements on the Ubuntu host
+## requirements on the Ubuntu host

-## install these dependencies
+### install these dependencies
 ```
 sudo apt-get update
 sudo apt-get install python-pip -y